SteeltoeOSS/Documentation/docs/8-security/credhub-api-client.md

 #### Interpolate

 One of the more powerful features of CredHub is the `Interpolate` endpoint.
 With one request, you may retrieve N number of credentials that have been stored in CredHub.
 To use it from .NET, call `await _credHub.InterpolateServiceDataAsync(serviceData)`, where `serviceData` is the string representation of `VCAP_SERVICES`. `CredHubClient` returns the interpolated `VCAP_SERVICES` data as a string.
-If you wish to have the interpolated data applied to your application configuration, see [the .UseCredHubInterpolation() documentation](#4-2-4-4-interpolation-only)

 The following example shows a typical request object for the `Interpolate` endpoint: